anderssv/the-example/doc/tdd.md

 [How to decide on an architecture for automated tests](https://www.qwan.eu/2020/09/17/test-architecture.html) gives a really nice overview of different considerations.
 But I find I am less methodical when deciding and use my intuition.

 I tend to write two or three types of tests:
 - **IO tests** — No Fakes — Like testing HTTP calls to a third party provider.
-This makes sure the Client class performs as expected.
-Or Database repos.
+Or testing the SQL in a DB Repo.
+This makes sure the Client/Repository class performs as expected.
 - **Variation tests** — Fakes — Focus in on a part of the system.
 Test the available variations.
 Example: In generating mail content it should have this section included if the recipient has X attribute.
 - **Outcome tests** — Fakes — This focuses on outcomes in interactions between components.
 Example: Was an email sent out with a rejected subject when the application was rejected?